leftlogic/heroku-101/README.md

 web: node server.js
 ```

 Lastly, before we put it live, we need to commit the changes.
 Remember I said Heroku was tightly integrated with Git?
-Heroku does deployments with `git push`, so you need to have everything you want to deploy commited.
+Heroku does deployments with `git push`, so you need to have everything you want to deploy committed.

 ```shell
 $ git add .